-Did the candidate demonstrate a strong understanding of the subject matter, your target audience and their pain points, as well as your brand (if it’s a branded blog post)?
+Did the candidate demonstrate a strong understanding of the subject matter, your target audience, and their pain points?
+Did they communicate that they have a strong understanding of your brand (especially if it’s a branded blog post)?

 Now you can schedule the final interviews and job offers for the candidates who produced solid work.

 Use the final interview to iron out the details of the job offer, including the expected weekly or monthly deliverables, the final rate, work hours, and other pertinent details.
 If both parties agree to the arrangement, then draft and send them their freelance contract agreement to review and sign.

 7. Give them a probationary period

 Give your new hires a probationary period ranging from one month to three months.
 During this period, monitor their overall work performance, their ability to meet deadlines, the quality of their work, and other key performance indicators.